Categories of hypermagmas, hypergroups, and related hyperstructures: Categories of hypergroups and mosaics

 \begin{proof} Let $\alpha \in \F_9^\times$ be a generator of the multiplicative group of the field with nine elements.
 Then the elements of the quotient hyperfield $H$ are of the form $[0]$ and $[\alpha^i] = [\alpha]^i$ for $i = 0, \dots, 3$.

 As before we write the proof in the case of $\Can$, while the proof for $\HGrp$ is essentially identical.
 Assume for contradiction that the equalizer $e \colon E \to H$ exists in $\Can$.
-Notice that $H$ is in fact a quotient hyperfield of $\F_9$ and an extension hyperfield of the Krasner hyperfield $\K$; see~\cite{ConnesConsani:adele}.
 By construction as the equalizer of the identity and Frobenius maps, every element $\beta$ of the image of $e$ must satisfy $\beta^3 = \beta$ under the hyperfield multiplicative structure.

 On the other hand, consider the two morphisms $f,g \colon \K \to H$ given by $f(1) = [1]$ and $g(1) = [\alpha^2]$.
 Then $f$ and $g$ both equalize $\id_H$ and $F$ (since $\alpha^2$ is identified with $(\alpha^2)^3 = -\alpha^2$ in $H$), so that they factor through $e$.
 In particular, there exist $x,y \in E$ such that $e(x) = [1]$ and $e(y) = [\alpha^2]$.
 By the assumption that $E$ is a canonical hypergroup, we have $x + y \neq \varnothing$.
 Fixing any $z \in x + y$, we find that